 Content – Any information shared on a website, whether as text, a video, audio, or images.
 Humans and search engines like fresh, original, valuable content.

 Context or Contextual Marketing – Delivering your advertising or other content (the right message) to a particular viewer (the right person) based on his or her previous behavior (the right time).
 Often, the decisions are based on a person’s web viewing or web purchasing history.
+As artificial intelligence becomes ever more sophisticated, it will be brought to bear on contextual marketing.

 Continuation – Repeated use of the same list or media following a successful test.